gvwilson/sdxpy/en/src/editor/index.md

 [% inc file="editor_scroll.py" keep="window" %]

-When we display, we show the rows that are currently visible:
+When we display, we show the rows that are currently visible ([% f editor-scrolling %]):

 [% inc file="editor_scroll.py" keep="display" %]

+[% figure
+   slug="editor-scrolling"
+   img="editor_scrolling.svg"
+   alt="Scrolling text in a window" caption="Scrolling text in the editor window."
+%]

 The `translate` method turns the cursor's position into a content position: